 The salon utilises soft, round edges to give it an inviting energy, with timber panels sourced from an old house in Queensland creating aesthetic contrast.
 This feature is used to screen the basin area and punctuate the windows on the main road for an eye-catching element, as well as building the retail shelves and kitchen shelves.
 The space structure only adds to this inviting atmosphere.

 The salon fuses the practicalities of hairdressing life with additional client-first features.
-As an example, neutral, bright light is necessary for colouring, but the complementary warm tones in the salon and the Moroccan plaster finish allows for a softer, more flattering lighting when clients stare at themselves in the mirror.
+As an example, neutral, bright light is necessary for colouring, but the complementary warm tones in the salon and the Moroccan plaster finish allows for softer, more flattering lighting when clients stare at themselves in the mirror.
 Moroccan plaster is used on the walls, benches and around the arched mirrors as a warm and unique finish, while lighting is paramount to the salon in every regard.

-“The Moroccan plaster fur sure now is the main feature when you walk into the space, it’s one of the most ancient way of building, literally crushed Moroccan rock hand molded around the structures we built and waxed by hand finished with a natural pigment,” he continued.
+“The Moroccan plaster is the main feature when you walk into the space, it’s one of the most ancient way of building, literally crushed Moroccan rock hand moulded around the structures we built and waxed by hand finished with a natural pigment,” he continued.
 “The material is actually a living stone for up to ten years absorbing negative ions in the space promoting wellbeing.
 Most clients walking in say straight away ‘this place feels so calm and warm’.
 That was exactly what we were going for!”